myyerrol/learning-moveit/README.md

 ### 4.2 MoveIt Sensor Error

-When you run `panda_moveit_config/demo.launch` or other moveit launch files, you will notice that the terminal will output following some error messages:
+When you run `panda_moveit_config/launch/demo.launch` or other moveit launch files, you will notice that the terminal will output following some error messages:

 ```txt
 [ERROR] [1534042979.682769522]: XmlRpc Exception: type error
 [ERROR] [1534042979.682802441]: Failed to configure updater of type PointCloudUpdater
 ```

+I haven't found a solution to this problem for a long time on Google, and I'm sure there's no problem with the `panda_moveit_config/config/sensors_xtion.yaml ` file.
+If someone has encountered similar problem, I hope he can provide a solution, thanks.

-### 4.3
+### 4.3 Gazebo Pick Error

+Whenever I remotely control panda manipulator to grasp ojbects on the cabinet in Gazebo, objects will always be flown at the moment the end effector is clamped.
+About this problem, I analyzed the possible reason is that the parameters of the Gazebo simulation are not set correctly.
+Of course, there may be other reasons.
+I wrote it down first, and if I have a chance and enough time latter I'll fix it.